 Eating healthy can seem confusing with the barrage of nutrition information we are exposed to in today’s world.
 Sometimes, it is helpful to speak one-on-one with a nutrition professional, in order to determine what is the best nutritional path for YOU, given your personal needs, preferences and health concerns.

-At St. Luke’s Cornwall Hospital, we offer customized nutrition counseling for general wellness, weight management, diabetes, heart disease, and many other health concerns, presented by Registered Dietitians (RD).
+At St. Luke’s Cornwall Hospital, we offer customized nutrition counseling for general wellness, weight management, diabetes, heart disease, and many other health concerns, presented by Registered Dietitians (RD) at our Newburgh campus on Monday, Tuesday & Thursday.

 What is an RD and How is It Different Than a Nutritionist?